dive-be/laravel-geo/README.md

 php artisan geo:clear
 ```

-Please note that the cache driver must support tagging or else everything will be cleared when the command above is run.
+> Note: the cache driver must support tagging or else __everything__ will be cleared when the command above is run.

 ## Testing